 The California Environmental Quality Act (CEQA) requires public agencies to document and consider potential environmental effects of any agency actions that meet the CEQA definition of a "project":

 Guidelines for an agency's implementation of CEQA are found in the "CEQA Guidelines" (Title 14, Chapter 3, California Code of Regulations).
 If a project is not exempt from CEQA, the agency evaluates the potential environmental effects with an initial study to:

-If the initial study does not identify significant effects or identifies mitigation measures to reduce all of the significant effects to a less than significant level, the agency may prepare a Negative Declaration.
-If this is not the case, the agency must prepare an Environmental Impact Report (EIR).
+If the initial study does not identify significant effects or identifies mitigation measures to reduce all significant effects to a less than significant level, the agency may prepare a Negative Declaration.

-The applicant, Arch Road L.P., proposes to further subdivide approximately 325 acres (“project site”) of its 495-acre property.
-The project site is comprised on two non-adjacent portions:
+Applicant, Arch Road L.P., proposes to further subdivide approximately 325 acres (“project site”) of its 495-acre property.
+The project site is comprised of two non-adjacent portions:

-The entire property is presently zoned for the development of industrial uses, “as of right,” within the City of Stockton.
-The proposed subdivision will not enlarge nor change the industrial development already allowed on the property.
-Therefore, the “project” consists of simply further subdividing the northern and southern portions of the project site:
+Entire property zoned for development of industrial uses “as of right” within the City of Stockton.
+The proposed subdivision will not enlarge or change the industrial development already allowed on the property.
+Therefore, the project consists of simply further subdividing northern and southern portions of the project site:

-(i) the approximately 50-acre southern portion located along Arch Road would be subdivided into 6 new lots; this parcel is 56 gross acres, however 6 acres are setback for Weber Slough and will be avoided by the project, and
+(i) approximately 50-acre southern portion located along Arch Road would be subdivided into 6 new lots; this parcel is 56 gross acres; however, 6 acres are set back for Weber Slough and will be avoided by the project, and

 There are currently no external links.